-And they took Joseph's coat, and killed a kid of the goats, and dipped the coat in the blood;...
+And it came to pass, when she travailed, that the one put out his hand: and the midwife took and bou...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.